Erick-Yan/hello-world/README.md

 # hello-world
 Numero 1
 Hey, about to try this thing called C++.
 I haven't always been fond of computer programming, but how can I when I haven't really tried it out right?
+Now lets give this thing a shot!!!